kirch1/rancid-tomatillo/README.md

 [//]: <>

 To run the test suite associated with the classes behind the scenes and how they interact:

-Run 'npm test' from the terminal while within the main directory of the application ().
+Run 'npm run cypress' from the terminal while within the main directory of the application and select E2E Testing, and your chosen browser in the following window.

 ## Preview of App:
 [//]: <>